corda/corda-runtime-os/tools/plugins/mgm/README.md

 See [here](https://github.com/corda/corda-runtime-os/wiki/MGM-Onboarding) for details on how to do it manually.

 ## Onboard a standard member to an existing cluster
+This command should only be used for internal development.
+See the [wiki](https://github.com/corda/corda-runtime-os/wiki/Member-Onboarding-(Dynamic-Networks)) for more details.

 This is a sub-command under the `onboard` sub-command to onboard a new member to an existing group.

-To onboard on a Kubernetes cluster use the corda cluster name as parameter.
+To onboard on a Kubernetes cluster use the Corda cluster name as parameter.
 By default, it will try to on board on a combined worker.
 To decide which CPI to use, there are three options:
 * If you know the CPI hash, you can use it with the `--cpi-hash` option
 * If you have the CPI file (for example, from the [package command](../package/README.md)), you can use it with the `--cpi-file` option.